cheeyeo/VAULT_AWS_DEPLOY/README.md

-retry_join should not be run on leader node as it causes a loop !! its expecting vault to be initialized... run it only on worker nodes with its leader_api url set...
+retry_join should not be run on leader node as it causes a loop !! its expecting vault to be initialized... run it only on leader node

 ===========================================================================================